 Invest in Your Business First

-- Hire someone from Upwork or iHN Creative Services to make a high quality opt-in offer that is closely related to your product or service. ($200)
+- Hire a contractor to make a high quality opt-in offer that is closely related to your product or service. ($300)

 - Then create Facebook ads to promote landing page views to your free offer.
 Target warm contacts by directing Facebook ads at a custom audience based on your Facebook pixel.
 Or target interests or lookalike audiences. ($450)